richardgonzalezm/Sudoku_solver_bot/README.md

 # Sudoku solver bot

 ## Description
-This is a project to automatically solve an specific puzzle (a sudoku) and then upload it automatically to the web it came from.
-This would allow us to become absolute champions in the sudoku world.
+This is a project that automatically generates and solves an specific puzzle (a sudoku).
+Creating this bot, we realized what the internal processes to solve a sudoku were, and this helped us come up with our own personal ways to solve sudokus by ourselves.

-The code uses recursion and backtraking to solve the sudoku, reviewing each possibility for a solution in a matter of seconds, correcting itself until it finds the answer.
+The code uses recursion and backtraking to solve the sudoku, making it review each possibility for a solution in a matter of seconds, correcting itself over and over again until it finds the answer.

 To integrate an object-oriented programming, we designed the following class diagram.